Hong Kong Data Centre Solutions

 - Uptime Institute Tier III design and construction certified

-- Move-in ready, scalable solutions scalable
+- Move-in ready, scalable solutions

 - Carrier neutral facility